On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Basic Concepts

-\paragraph*{notions of embeddings} There exist various notions of embedding into euclidean spaces.
+\paragraph{notions of embeddings} There exist various types of embedding into euclidean spaces.
 A continuous injective map is the most general notion.
 And the narrowest concept for our purposes is the \textit{simplex-wise linear} embedding.
 This is the same as realizing the complex in the required euclidean space.
 A \textit{piece-wise linear} (PL) embedding is one that is a simplex-wise linear embedding after finitely many (barycentric) subdivisions.
 Since a closed simplex is compact, a continuous map can be approximated by a PL map such that the images of two (vertex) disjoint simplices are disjoint.
 Such a PL map is called an \textit{almost embedding}.
-It seems that the linklessness condition of Theorem \ref{theorem:basic} cannot easily be extended to almost embeddings instead of PL embeddings.
+It would be interesting to know if the linklessness condition of Theorem \ref{theorem:basic} can be extended to almost embeddings.

-We also say a simplicial complex is \textit{$d$-planar} if it embeds in the euclidean $d$-space, if $d=2$ we simply say \textit{planar}.